CarlSargunar/Umbraco-Docker/Article_2.md

 ## It's all about storage

 Containers have a problem - they can be sometimes ephemeral, and if they get deleted for any reason their file contents are gone.
 You don't want to think of them as analogue to a physical or a virtual server.
-If you were to delete a continer instance and recreate it, you  lose all data which has changed from the original continer image - it's not persisted, and that's by design.
+If you were to delete a continer instance and recreate it, you  lose all data which has changed from the original container image - it's not persisted, and that's by design.

 This may not be a problem when you are hosting a static website where all code and images are built into the image, but if you were hosting a database server in the container, that's less useful - any databases which were created after the container was created will be lost.